The Peace Corps was established in 1961 by John F. Kennedy with three key goals in mind:

 Question 4: What do you do for training?

-I will have about 10 weeks of pre-service training late February-mid May before a swearing-in ceremony.
+I will have about 10 weeks of pre-service training June–August.
 The training has five major components: technical, cross-cultural, language, health, and safety.
 I will also have a one week site visit to give me an general overview of what my site will be like.

 Question 5: Do you know where you’ll be living in the country?

 No, but I will find out several weeks into training based off questionnaires, preferences, and where my skills will be best utilized.
-I don’t get to choose where I live.
+I don’t get to choose exactly where I will live which is OK since my Rwandan geography is nascent, but if I had my preference, I’d choose to live near one of the national parks.

 Question 6: What will your living situation be like?

-I will most likely be living in a rural village without consistent electricity or running water.
+I will most likely be living in a rural village, but Rwanda is one of the smallest and most populated African countries so chances are, I won’t be alone.
 My housing will be similar to my community.
 I might have a room on the health center grounds or a small house with one or two rooms.
 My house might be a mud hut with a thatched roof or a modern cement house.
+From my research, it seems as if the more rural the location, the better the actual house.
+Indoor plumbing is most likely a no as is running water.
+However, electricity is quite a possibility.
+Not 24-7 electricity like we are used to, but especially in rural Rwanda, PV electricity is common in health centers.
+Rwanda is one of the most connected countries in Africa, and it is almost certain that I’ll have cell service from my location.

-Most volunteers buy their own cell phone but the service is spotty.
+See question #6.
+Most volunteers have their own cell phone.
 I will bring my current mobile, buy a SIM card, and a internet stick.
 That way, I’ll be able to use my phone to text and call and use the internet.

 Volunteers get two vacation days per month that can accrue totaling over 50 days for two years.
-I cannot take vacation within my first 6 months or my last three months.
+I cannot take vacation within my first 6 months [training or community integration] or my last three months [site project wrap-ups].

-I will most definitely live with a host family during training.
+I will most definitely live with a host family during training, and most likely live on my own the rest of the time.

 Yes, yes, yes!
 I want to keep in touch with family and friends while I’m gone, and a big thank you in advance to anyone who wants to send mail my way!
 See my contact page on where to send stuff, what to send, and how to send it.
 Also my birthday is February 24, and cards and presents are always appreciated.

 Yes, but not much.
-Considering that most Madagascar natives make less than $2/day, I get paid well, but by American standards, I make more in one 12 hour shift as a RN than I do in one month working in Madagascar.
+The 2016 GDP for Rwanda was $738 which is the highest it has ever been.
+That averages out to be a little more than $2/day and is quite the improvement from 1994 when it was $204–about 60 cents.
+I will be making about $200/month and considering that most Rwandan natives make less than $2/day, I get paid well, but by American standards, I make more in one 12 hour shift as a RN than I do in one month working in Rwanda.
 However, my housing and insurance are covered by the Peace Corps so essentially I just have to pay for food, transportation, and internet.
-Also there’s no Amazon in Madagascar so that addiction has been curtailed.
+Also there’s no Amazon or Target in Rwanda so that addiction has been curtailed.

 At the completion of service, I will get a settlement allowance of roughly $9000 + a flight home [or its equivalent in cash].
 There are also government benefits such as one year NCE status and opportunities for graduate school scholarships.